Diabetes - A Major Risk Factor for Kidney Disease

 With diabetes, the small blood vessels in the body are injured.
 When the blood vessels in the kidneys are injured, your kidneys cannot clean your blood properly.
 Your body will retain more water and salt than it should, which can result in weight gain and ankle swelling.
 You may have protein in your urine.
 Also, waste materials will build up in your blood.

-How many diabetic patients will develop kidney disease?
+How many people with diabetes will develop kidney disease?

 What are the early signs of kidney disease in patients with diabetes?

-What are the late signs of kidney disease in patients with diabetes?
+What are the late signs of kidney disease in people with diabetes?

 - Albumin/protein in the urine

 - High blood pressure